 The GSA operates in accordance with the Governing Documents.

-The Graduate Senate is built from elected members from each program and/or cultural/professional/interest groups across the graduate student population at UMBC.
+The Graduate Senate is built from elected graduate students representing the academic as well as cultural diversity at UMBC.
+Four senators come from each college (COEIT, CNMS, CAHSS) and another four senators come from the graduate student population at-large.
 The Graduate Senate has overarching control of the organization, exerted during Official Meetings of the Graduate Senate.
 Between these meetings, the elected members of the graduate student body constituting the Executive Council (EC) are given the authority by the GSA Governing Documents to make decisions on behalf of the Graduate Senate.
 These members are (click to see a description of responsibilities and current contact information):

 - Vice President